neliruseva/CAPSTONE-PROJECT/README.md

 ## Phase 2

-During the Phase 2 State/UT wise has been performed.
+During the Phase 2 State/UT wise has been performed for the different type of crimes.

+Each state report has been written down.